 Need help getting your Mini ready for the show season?
 We’ve got you covered.

 Enjoy a getaway vacation on a working Miniature Horse farm.
 Our spacious farmhouse sits on a 28-acres surrounded by barns and pastures.
 This comfortable home will welcome up to 8 people for a peaceful getaway on the farm, where you can experience what it’s like to live and work on a farm.

 Enjoy touring our museum of over 10 Miniature Horse replicas of carriages from a Doctor’s Buggy, to Roof Seat Break, Surreys, and Back-to-Back Traps.
-We offer a variety of carriages and carts to rent for the show season.
+We offer a variety of Miniature Horse carriages and carts for rent.

 Hosting a child’s birthday party, 4-H group, or even a field trip?
 Consider a visit to the farm for educational, hands-on experience with the miniature horses.
 Pose for pictures, tour the barn, pet the horses, and go for a carriage ride.

 Tandems, randoms, trandoms, unicorns, four-in-hands, as well as pairs- You name it, and we’ve done it.
 At Kateland, we pride ourselves in our multiples hitches.

 See our multiples teams for sale Click Here

 The primary purpose at Kateland Farm is to breed, sell, educate clients, offer equine services and activities, and to showcase the driving American Miniature Horse.
 Since the establishment of Kateland Farm in 1989, Kateland’s efforts to improve, bring attention to, and contribute to the American Miniature Horse breed are outstanding, recognized on a national level, and are unlike any other.
 The popularity and respect of the American Miniature Horse as a driving horse has grown nationally as a result of Kateland Farm.